 Setting Up the Exercise

-Here is an exercise that any trader can perform to become a better trader.
-I am going to take the text right from Douglas’ book but unfortunately will have remove some since it is too verbose for this newsletter.
-Unfortunately, even with the deletions, it is a very long newsletter but well worth the read.
+I am going to take the text right from Douglas’ book but shortened since it was too verbose for this newsletter.
 I will add some of my own comments in italics.

-The object of this exercise is to convince yourself that trading is just a simple game of probabilities (numbers), not much different from pulling the handle of a slot machine.
+This task will convince you trading is just a simple game of probabilities (numbers).
+Not much different from pulling the handle of a slot machine.
 At the micro level, the outcomes to individual edges are independent occurrences and random in relation to one another.

 At the macro level, the outcomes over a series of trades will produce consistent results.
 From a probabilities perspective, this means that instead of being the person playing the slot machine, as a trader, you can be the casino, if: